Our clinical genetics service serves over five million people. Our genetics team works together to offer accurate

 Commitment to research

 The genetics clinic is part of the Division of Medical and Molecular Genetics at King’s College London.
 Our team are committed to genetic research and academic excellence.

 100,000 Genomes project

-The South London Genomic Medicine Centre (GMC), hosted by Guy’s and St Thomas’, is one of the centres taking part in the 100,000 Genomes Project.
+The South London Genomic Medicine Centre (GMC), hosted by Guy’s and St Thomas’, was one of the centres taking part in the 100,000 Genomes Project.

-The national programme will focus on cancer and rare diseases and will enable pioneering research to decode 100,000 human genomes, a scale not seen anywhere else in the world.
+The national programme focused on both cancer and rare diseases and pioneered research to decode 100,000 human genomes, a scale not seen anywhere else in the world.

-Find out how Guy's and St Thomas' are involved in the 100,000 Genomes Project.
+Find out how Guy's and St Thomas' was involved in the 100,000 Genomes Project.